 We believe that equity awards more closely align the interests of our key employees with the development of long-term value for our stockholders.
 Our equity-based incentives, comprised of options to purchase shares of our common stock, are subject to vesting over four years in order to incentivize our executive officers and key employees to remain in our employ during the vesting period.
+We maintain a stock option granting policy, pursuant to which stock options granted to our employees generally become effective on the first 15th day of the month to occur following approval of the equity award by the Compensation Committee (or the Board of Directors, as applicable).
+Any equity awards to be granted to newly hired employees generally are not considered for approval until at least the month following the month in which employment begins.
+If any equity awards are granted to continuing employees during a closed trading window, then the equity awards generally will not become effective until the first 15th day of the month to occur during the next open trading window following approval of the grant.

-In determining equity awards for named executive officers, the Compensation Committee and the Board of Directors consider the Survey Data regarding the equity compensation practices in the technology and life sciences industries, including stock dilution, and the equity compensation for comparable positions among comparable companies.
+In determining equity awards for named executive officers, the Compensation Committee and the Board of Directors consider the market data provided by Radford outlining equity compensation practices in the technology and life sciences industries, including stock dilution of each named executive officer's equity awards, and the equity compensation for comparable positions among companies of a similar profile.
 While the Compensation Committee reviews the realized or unrealized value of prior equity awards, it determines the annual target considering economic value, retention objectives, and dilution.

 Stock option awards to executives, including our named executive officers, are granted annually.
-During the first quarters of 2015 and 2016, in consideration of the prior years' accomplishments and to provide ongoing long-term incentives and promote the retention of our executives, our Board of Directors approved additional option grants to our executives.
+During the first quarters of 2016 and 2017, in consideration of the prior years' accomplishments and to provide ongoing long-term incentives and promote the retention of our executives, our Board of Directors approved additional option grants to our executives.
+The stock option awards granted to each of our named executive officers in 2016 generally aligned at approximately the 50th percentile of the market data reviewed.
 Refer to "Grants of Plan-Based Awards" section of this proxy statement for further details.